 The personal automobile has come to be seen as an indispensable component of modern life, used to get to work, shopping, school, visiting friends, recreational and entertainment venues, and more.
-Consequently, the amount of fuel used-and dollars spent- to drive ourselves around has become an increasingly important issue for many people.
+Consequently, the amount of fuel used-and dollars spent-to drive ourselves around has become an increasingly important issue for many people.
 The amount of money spent on gasoline by Bennington residents, for example, is approximately equal to the amount of money spent on all fuels for home heating and electricity (Table 8).
 According to the 2010 US Census, the average Bennington worker commutes a total of approximately 15 miles per day; with over 8,000 resident workers, mostly commuting in single-occupancy vehicles, commuting alone accounts for over 100,000 miles per day of travel, and over 1.1 million gallons per year (and \$3,000,000) of gasoline consumption.

-Annual Miles Gallons Fuel Total Fuel

-Driven (2) Used (3) Expenditures (4)

-Number of Personal Vehicles 12,118 169,652,000 6,786,080 \$16,965,200

-Commercial/Ind lustrial Diesel Fuel Use 1,357,200 \$4,071,600

-Total 8,143,280 \$21,036,800
+Table 8.
+Transportation fuel use (personal and commercial/industrial) estimates for Bennington.
+Annual Miles Gallons Fuel Total Fuel Driven (2) Used (3) Expenditures (4) Number of Personal Vehicles 12,118 169,652,000 6,786,080 \$16,965,200 Commercial/Ind ustrial Diesel 1,357,200 \$4,071,600 Total 8,143,280 \$21,036,800